 If eligible, you may apply for both courses (the Standard Course, A100, and the Graduate Course, A101) if you wish.
 However, if you choose to do so you must apply to the same College for both courses (Lucy Cavendish, St Edmund's or Wolfson).

 Fees and finance

 Tuition fees for Home fee status students taking a second undergraduate degree may be different to the standard Home fee.
-Tuition fees in 2018-19 for Home Fee students taking a second undergraduate degree will be £9,771 for the year (£9,250 for Architecture, Medicine and Veterinary Medicine).
-You should allow for increases in subsequent years, and note that there’s very little financial support available.
+Tuition fees in 2017-18 for Home fee students taking a second undergraduate degree will be £9,771 for the year (£9,250 for Architecture, Medicine and Veterinary Medicine).
+You should allow for increases in subsequent years in line with inflation.
 The fee status of EU nationals for 2019 entry onwards has yet to be determined by the UK government.
 EU students should regularly check for updates.

 If you’re from outside the EU (including Islands students, from the Channel Islands and Isle of Man), see the International fees and costs for details.